netobserv/flowlogs-pipeline/README.md

 # Architecture

-The pipeline is constructed of a sequence of stages:
+The pipeline is constructed of a sequence of stages.
+Each stage is classified into one of the following types:
 - **ingest** - obtain flows from some source, one entry per line
 - **decode** - parse input lines into a known format, e.g., dictionary (map) of AWS or goflow data
 - **transform** - convert entries into a standard format; can include multiple transform stages